Travel bites: a few days in Lavenham, Suffolk

 After some deliberation, we picked Suffolk, specifically the village of Lavenham.
 Not only we have friends there but also it is a historic and medieval location and I needed a bit of a fix of the Middle Ages…

 Lavenham is located in the heart of Suffolk and one of England’s best preserved medieval wool towns.
 Less than 2 hours by car or train from London, Lavenham boasts over 30 High Street businesses including a wide array of hotels, restaurants and friendly local pubs.

 The centre of Lavenham is of a good size, with loads of picture perfect streets full of characterful listed houses and cottages, a huge number of these dating back to the XIV century, heaven for me of course.

 We spent pretty much most of our time walking around, discovering new views and sights as well as going all the way to the edges of the village towards the river and towards the church where Amber could find more green areas to have fun and sniff loads.

 Yet even in town there were plenty of furry friends, some very friendly and it was so refreshing to see people and be greeted in the morning even if you don’t know them… doesn’t happen in London for sure!

 A lot of these historic properties are available to rent… so one has really plenty of choice.
-There are also a couple of hotels in town, including the upmarket and beautiful The Swan (which has a spa and a couple of restaurants), located right on the high street.
+There are also a couple of hotels in town, including the upmarket and beautiful The Swan (which has a spa and, a brasserie and bar and a restaurant), located right on the high street.

 We absolutely loved it and could not recommend it more.
 It looks small from the outside, but these master builders of centuries gone knew how to make use of the space much better than their modern counterparts!